spacetelescope/imexam/docs/source/commands.rst

          's': 'save current figure to plotname'
-         'b': 'return the gauss fit center of the object' 'w': 'display a surface plot around the cursor location'
+         'b': 'return the gauss fit center of the object' 'w': 'display a surface plot around the cursor location' '2': 'make the next plot in a new window'

          aimexam(): return a dict of current parameters for aperture photometery

          cimexam(): return dict of current parameters for column plots